irebane/my-printers-misc/README.md

 @@ Disclaimer of Liability @@

 - Those are my personal Klipper configs!
-- Made specifically for my printers and for my hardware!
+- Made specifically for my printers/hardware!
 - I will not hold any responsibility for your printer!
-- You use those configs on you own risk!
+- You use those configs on your own risk!

 + Thank you!
 ```